NikaKereselidze/NikaKereselidze/README.md

 - 🔭 I’m currently working on ...
 Node.js
 - 🌱 I’m currently learning ...
-React Native
+React Native && C
 - 👯 I’m looking to collaborate on ...
-React Native Projects
+React Native && C Projects
 - 🤔 I’m looking for help with ...
-React Native
+React Native && C
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... <a href="mailto:nikakereselidze17@gmail.com">Email Address</a>
 - 😄 Pronouns: ...
 He / Him